FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 Most of them do not share these fixes with the development community.

-Well, the GPL license of the software you are using to run your server is asking you to share them, but you still keep it private.
+Well, the community that gave (for free) the software you are using to run your server is asking you to share them, but you still keep it private.
 So I hate you anyway.

 ![Pinocchio](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/pinocchio.jpeg)